cdutson/wallofscribbles/content/articles/Personal/parenting-is-hard.md

 If I can power through it, you can as well.
 Trust me.

 Raising a kid is fucking difficult, and I've only just begun.

+Do you know what's funny, though?
+I've my wife recently went away with our child for a couple days, and I found myself missing them.
+Like, not missing them a little; but counting-the-hours-until-they-were-home-again levels of missing.
+It's kind of crazy that this same sleep-ruining, stress-inducing, frustration machine is what was generating such a desire to hold her again.

+That's probably parenting in a nutshell, if you think about it.
+Your kid gives you nothing but grief, and you love them anyways.